WeiqingLi1/Multi-Threaded-Web-Server-Project/readme-student.md

 --> wait for worker threads to finish all request tasks and join --> free memory

 `assign_worker_to_task`: each worker thread will execute this function.
 It run indefinitely inside for-loop until `request_queue` is empty and `main()` thread has finished queuing up the requests.
 Worker threads wait until there is an item in `request_queue`.
-When there is an item, which is broad casted by `main()`, it performs making request to server.
+When there is an item, which is broadcasted by `main()`, it performs making request to server.
 Once all items in queue are fulfilled and `main()` updated `queuing_request_finished` variableto indicate it has finished adding request to queue, worker threads exit and join the main thread.

 #### Challenge
+Problem of memory leaking and how to notify worker thread when should exit.

+Problem 1: Account for cases where queuing up in main thread not as quick as fulfilling the requests in queue by worker threads.
+Having empty request queue not necessarily indicate worker threads to exit  since main thread may add more requests in queue.

+Solution: `queuing_request_finished` added, worker thread can only exit when this variable is set and queue is empty.

+Problem 2: More test case should be tested, like change number of threads and requests in each thread. e.g.
+#threads is large, #request is large;
+#threads is small, #request is small;
+#thread > #request per thread.

 #### `gfserver_main.c`
 At beginning, `gfserver_main.c` handles request in a single thread whenever registered handler function was called.
-Now we need to add wrapper request handler which will queue request and notify workers to fulfill the queued requests. move codes for making request to server into a seperate function so that requests can be made inside a thread.
+Now we need to add wrapper request handler which will queue request and notify workers to fulfill the queued requests.

-Your README file is your opportunity to demonstrate to us that you understand the project.
-Ideally, this should be a guide that someone not familiar with the project could pick up and read and understand what you did, and why you did it.

-Specifically, we will evaluate your submission based upon:

-- Your project design.
-Pictures are particularly helpful here.
-- Your explanation of the trade-offs that you considered, the choices you made, and _why_ you made those choices.
-- A description of the flow of control within your submission.
-Pictures are helpful here.
-- How you implemented your code.
-This should be a high level description, not a rehash of your code.
-- How you _tested_ your code.
-Remember, Bonnie isn't a test suite.
-Tell us about the tests you developed.
-  Explain any tests you _used_ but did not develop.
-- References: this should be every bit of code that you used but did not write.
-If you copy code from one part of the project to another, we expect you to document it.
-If you _read_ anything that helped you in your work, tell us what it was.
-If you referred to someone else's code, you should tell us here.
-  Thus, this would include articles on Stack Overflow, any repositories you referenced on github.com, any books you used, any manual pages you consulted.

-In addition, you have an opportunity to earn extra credit.
-To do so, we want to see something that adds value to the project.
-Observing that there is a problem or issue _is not enough_.
-We want something that is easily actioned.
-Examples of this include:

-- Suggestions for additional tests, along with an explanation of _how_ you envision it being tested
-- Suggested revisions to the instructions, code, comments, etc.  It's not enough to say "I found this confusing" - we want you to tell us what you would have said _instead_.

-While we do award extra credit, we do so sparingly.
+Sequence of tasks `main()`:
+    parse arguments
+--> initialize variables (e.g. request queue, mutex, condition variables etc.)
+--> register wrapper handler, `client_request_handler`, instead of `handler_get`
+--> initialize worker threads
+--> run `gfserver_server` to listen to client requests

+Function `client_request_handler` registered to `gfs` will be called every time client makes a request.
+All `client_request_handler` queueed in the request path and broadcast worker threads.

+`assign_worker_to_task`: each worker thread will execute this function.
+It run indefinitely inside for-loop.
+Worker threads wait until there is an item in `client_request_queue`.
+When there is an item, which is broadcasted by `client_request_handler`, it call `handler_get` with request path dequeued.

+#### Challenge
+Test code by changing number of threads and number of requests client made.

+## Suggestion
+Understand the response from bonnie and debug with that is too hard.

+## References